TDung1807/Battery_Realtime/README.md

 # Battery Realtime

-A small personal project to monitor battery status of multiple devices (iPads, Mac) and view them on a web dashboard in real time.
+A small personal project to monitor battery status of multiple devices (Ipads, Iphones) and view them on a web dashboard in real time.

 ## Features